microsoft/STRIDES/extramural reporting/README.md

 - Must reside within your NIH Management Group

 > **_Note:_** Since all EA subscriptions default to the same name ("Microsoft Azure Enterprise") it is strongly recommended that you immediately change the name to something unique and meaningful (e.g. "STRIDES - Admin")

+# Required resources from NIH

+An NIH-owned Azure Storage Account name, storage container name, and secure access signature (SAS) token are required to export data from within your institution's Azure environment to NIH's Azure environment.

+> **_Note:_** NIH is currently implementing the solution to faciliate this process and are currently not able to satisfy any requests.
+This document will be updated once the processes are in place.
+For the time being, you may proceed with the rest of the documentation to request your Azure subscription and generate the cost and utilization exports.
+Once the processes are in place at NIH, you **must complete the steps to send data to their environment on a monthly basis.**

 # Create a Cost Management Export